zjuwhw/zjuwhw.github.io/_posts/2017-05-09-Stats_MOOC.md

 #### 3.1 z-test for a population mean

+- H0: μ = 69.5
+- H1: μ < 69.5
+- SRS: n=100, mean=69, sd=2.5
+- If the null were true,
+- expectd value of sample mean = 69.5
+- SE of sample mean = population SD / sqrt(n) ≈ sample SD / sqrt(n) = 0.25
+- z = (69-69.5)/0.25 = -2, P ≈ 2.5%
+- Conclustion: Reject the null; μ < 69.5

 #### 3.2 t-test for a population mean

+- H0: μ = 30
+- H1: μ > 30
+- SRS: n=5, mean=31.56 (31.8, 30.9, 34.2, 32.1, 28.8)

+Sample is small; can't apply Central Limit Theorem to the distribution fo the sample mean; can't assume the probabilities for sample mean are normal.

+- If the null were true,
+- expected value of sample mean = 30
+- SE of sample mean = ??/sqrt(5)

+How to approximate ?? based on such a small sample?

+- Better estimate of unknown σ is a bit bigger
+- SD of sample * sqrt(n/n-1)
+- SE of sample mean = 1.94604/sqrt(5) = 0.877
+- t = (31.56-30)/0.877 = 1.79

+t distribution

+- close relative of z
+- there are many t curves, one for each sample size
+- degrees of freedom = n -1
+- P = 7.2% > 5%
+- Conclusion: Don't reject null; belief that population mean = 30 isn't bad

+One-sample t test: summary of method

+- Test for a population mean (unknown SD); sample size n
+- One-sample t test is just like one-sample z test for population mean
+- Same null and alternative hypotheses, same calculation, except:
+	- Assume population distribution roughly normal, unknown mean and SD
+	- Approximate unknown SD of population by sample SD, with n-1 in the denominator
+	- Use t curve, degrees of freedom = n-1

 #### 3.3 Testing for the difference between means

 #### 3.4 Testing for the difference between proportions